helturkey/bidi/README.md

 # Arbic bidirection php package

-Arbic bidirection is the best and most accurate php package handling Arabic texts, now you can write text on images easy.
+Arabic bidirection is the best and most accurate php package handling Arabic texts, now you can write text on images easy.

 ## Installation